OURSIP FAQs

 • Consult the faculty directory page of departments / programs of interest and make a short list of faculty whose research you find interesting.

-• Email individual faculty to introduce yourself, explain why you are interested in their research specifically, and request a meeting to learn more about their work (provide your availability to make scheduling easy).
+• Email individual faculty (see our cold emailing guide here) to introduce yourself, explain why you are interested in their research specifically, and request a meeting to learn more about their work (provide your availability to make scheduling easy).
 Resend email (with a nice note) if you don't hear from them after a few days.

 • Meet with the faculty to find out more about their research (see next question) and get a sense of their mentorship style.
 Take notes!
 Ask for further readings.